AAlbers341/project3ConstructionDB/README.md

 # Structural Steel Fabrication Estimation DB

 ## Purpose
-The Structural Steel Fabrication Estimation DB is designed to enhance the bid-winning process for businesses relying on project bids.
+The Structural Steel Fabrication Estimation DB enhances the bid-winning process for businesses relying on project bids.
 By analyzing past estimating data, this tool aims to improve win percentages and overall profitability.
 It extracts data from estimating software, transforms it into easily readable information, and provides quick verification of estimate accuracy.

 ## Key Objectives
 - Extract, Transform, and Load steel fabrication data